 Bugs

 We rode July 4th after a very wet spring and June and biting flies of all kinds were quite bad in the woods.
 A number of trails pass through hollows which are damp and shady; these are pretty bad for horse flies and deer flies.
-We strongly suggest bug covers like “Bug Armor”.
-Hopefully after things dry out, it will be less of a problem.
+We strongly suggest bug covers like “Bug Armor” during damp periods in summer.

-Ticks of all sizes are also moderately bad.
+Ticks of all sizes are also moderately bad at times.
 Check yourself and your animal after visiting.

 Parking

-The area is somewhat short of good horse trailer parking.
+Good horse trailer parking is somewhat lacking.
 Your best bet is to park on the Blacksmith Shop loop in the park.
-There are a couple spots along the edge which are damp, but most of it is well drained.
-There are restrooms there with running water, and a snack bar at the beach in summer.
+A couple spots along the edge are damp, but most of it is well drained.
+Restrooms with running water are nearby, and a snack bar at the beach in summer.
 Make sure you examine the reconstructed mule wagons by the blacksmith shop.
-The best connection is Brush Ridge trail, reached by riding a short distance on (quiet) Broad Mountain road.
+The best trail connection is Brush Ridge trail, reached by riding a short distance on (quiet) Broad Mountain road.

 If the blacksmith shop loop is busy, gravel parking lots near the park office or across route 305 are your next best bets for enough space.

 Broad Mountain parking lot is a remote parking lot which will hold 1 or 2 trailers.
-Unfortunately both Dixon trail and Viantown/Main Ski trail which lead from that lot are in bad shape as of May 2025.
+Unfortunately, both Dixon trail and Viantown/Main Ski trail which start at this lot end up at bridges that are destroyed as of 2025.
+Fording around them isn’t trivial.

 Water Sources

-If you go from the blacksmith shop loop past the volleyball court you cross a small bridge and can access the stream for watering horses.
+If you go from the blacksmith shop loop past the volleyball court you cross a small bridge and can access an ice-cold stream for easily watering horses.

 In the campground across route 305 there are multiple water hydrants, and a trailer dump station with two clean water hydrants and enough space to turn a horse trailer.
 Unfortunately that’s a fair walk from the blacksmith shop loop.

 We are hoping it may be possible to add a drinking fountain with a faucet–maybe even a dedicated horse wash area–during 2026 trail upgrades.
-We will be working on park management about this!
+We are talking with park management about this!

 Loop Trails

-Although there are some trail issues (discussed below), we have a couple fun riding loops which are open to ride as of June 2025.
+Although there are some trail issues in areas (discussed below), we have a couple fun riding loops which are open to ride as of summer 2025.

 Loop 1

-A six mile loop.
+A pleasant six mile loop along Brush Ridge, with a loop down to Black Lick Run.
 Starting from Blacksmith Shop parking, take Broad Mountain road to Brush Ridge trail.
-You can do a loop on Goose Club and Dixon trails.
-Those last two trails do have significant grades but they aren’t ridiculous.
+Loop on Goose Club and Dixon trails.
+The last two trails have significant grades but they aren’t ridiculous.
 Footing is generally quite good, as the north slope of the ridge is shale.
 One modest stream ford.
 Some small trees down, all passable.
-Branches cut back. [verified May 24, 2025]
+Branches cut back. [verified May 2025]

 Loop 2